Y-elakkaoui/network-scanner-lab/README.md

 - Network scanning and service detection using Nmap
 - Web enumeration techniques and tools
-- Identifying misconfigurations and vulnerabilities
+- Identifying vulnerabilities and misconfigurations
 - System hardening and defensive security practices
-- Importance of reducing attack surface
+- Importance of validation after security changes

 ---